Did Prigozhin fake his death? These are some claims that support this theory!

 Some conspiracy theories

-The details are unclear, and it is widely believed that Prigozhin – and perhaps Utkin – were not on that ill-fated flight and survived, according to Marina Miron, a postdoctoral researcher in the Department of War Studies at King's College London. , United Kingdom.
+There is no clarity on the details and it is a possibility for many that Prigozhin - and perhaps Utkin - were not on that ill-fated flight and survived, according to Marina Miron, a postdoctoral researcher in the Department of War Studies at King's College London, United Kingdom.

-If so, "they will probably remain in the shadows forever and we will only know the official story," she told him Newsweek.
+If that's the case, "they'll probably remain in the shadows forever and we'll only know the official story," she told Newsweek.

-Another scenario could be that it was an "internal issue" of Prigozhin and Utkin.
+Another scenario could be that it was an "internal matter" of Prigozhin and Utkin.

-"Thus, both survived as part of a larger plan to disappear or reappear under changed names and appearances to serve Putin," she said.
+"Thus, both survived as part of a larger plan to disappear or reappear with changed names and appearances to serve Putin," she said.

-Meanwhile, a Telegram channel claimed that Prigozhin and Utkin had died "as a result of the actions of traitors to Russia", without specifying further.
+Meanwhile, a Telegram channel claimed that Prigozhin and Utkin had died "as a result of the actions of traitors to Russia," without further specifying.

 The channel also claimed that the plane was shot down by air defenses during its journey from Moscow to St Petersburg.